samwarnick/samwarnick.com/src/content/blog/2024/10/2024-10-06-perfect-stack-projects.md

 ---
 title: Perfect Stack Projects
-date: '2024-10-06T16:24'
+date: 2024-10-06T16:24
-summary: >-
-  I've been using my "perfect stack" for real projects and loving how it simplifies my development process.
+summary: I've been using my "perfect stack" for real projects and loving how it simplifies my development process.
-tags: []
-published: false
+published: true
 ---
 About 6 months ago, I wrote about [The Perfect Stack](https://samwarnick.com/blog/the-perfect-stack/).
 It's my unoriginal, facetious take on a stack for web apps.
 The TL;DR is to use Bun, Hono (with TSX), HTMX, and SQLite.